-Summary: New targeted cancer therapies have been highlighted this month as emerging technologies to fight tumors, and scientists have much more in the pipeline.
+Summary: New targeted cancer therapies were recently highlighted in a report by the National Cancer Institute as emerging technologies to fight tumors, and scientists have much more in the pipeline.
 [This article first appeared on LongevityFacts.
 Author: Brady Hartman. ]

 Targeted cancer therapies – the most famous of which are immunotherapies such as CAR T-cell therapy – are the current focus of excitement in cancer treatment.
 New therapies and developments in the immunotherapy field prompted the National Cancer Institute (NCI) to update their guidance on targeted cancer therapies a little over a week ago.
 As the NCI says,

 “Many targeted cancer therapies have been approved by the Food and Drug Administration (FDA) to treat specific types of cancer.”

 The agency adds that other targeted therapies are being studied in clinical trials, with more being tested on lab animals.

 Targeted therapy focuses on the changes in tumors that help them grow, divide, and spread.
 As scientists learn more about the cellular changes that drive cancer, they are better able to design promising therapies that target these changes or block their effects.
 For example, a little more than a week ago, researchers cracked a significant part of the code to the epigenetic changes that cause cancer.